cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## OPRF algorithms {#oprf}

-This section provides algorithms for each step in the OPRF protocol.
-We describe the VOPRF analogues in {{voprf}}.
+This section provides descriptions of the algorithms used in the generalized protocols from {{general-oprf}}.
+We describe the VOPRF analogues for the protocols in {{general-voprf}} later in {{voprf}}.

-1. P samples a uniformly random key k <- {0,1}^l for sufficient length l, and interprets it as an integer.
-2. V computes X = H_1(x) and a random element r (blinding factor) from GF(p), and computes M = rX.
-3. V sends M to P.
-4. P computes Z = kM = rkX.
-5. In the elliptic curve setting, P multiplies Z by the cofactor (denoted h) of the elliptic curve.
-6. P sends Z to V.
-7. V unblinds Z to compute N = r^(-1)Z = kX.
-8. V outputs y = H_2(DST, x ..
-N), where DST is a fixed domain separating label.
-   Recall that x ..
-N refers to the concatenation of the bytes of x and N.

 We note here that the blinding mechanism that we use can be modified slightly with the opportunity for making performance gains in some scenarios.
 We detail